Studying online

 Unit Overview

 More than a billion people, businesses, governments and other entities currently use social media.
 Judicial officers, courts, lawyers and other individuals in the legal system also use social media.
 However, the law generally struggles to keep up with making changes that are necessary or beneficial due to social media's existence.
-For example, most Australian courts only developed policies/Australian governments only passed legislation concerning whether journalists can use social media in courtrooms about seven years after social media was created and years after millions of Australians started to use it.
-This unit gives students an understanding of many of the key legal and ethical issues that social media raises for the law.
+In this unit students will learn about how to critically analyse many of the key legal and ethical issues that social media and technology generally raise for the law.
+Some of the general technological issues that students will learn about in the legal context may include: emojis, artificial intelligence, deepfakes and the internet of things.

-Four main themes of this unit are: (a) social media poses many challenges and benefits for the legal system and there are many more yet to come; (b) Australian law is slow to adapt to social media; (c) in some instances social media creates new situations that the legal system has yet to experience before and in some instances social media may simply be a contemporary take on a long-standing issue; it can be contentious which situation is which; and (d) it can be challenging to decide whether new ethical guidelines are necessary that apply to social media or whether existing ethical guidelines are sufficient to apply to social media (e.g. ethical guidelines for the judiciary and for lawyers).
+Four main themes of this unit are: (a) social media and technology generally pose many challenges and benefits for the legal system and there are many more yet to come; (b) Australian law is slow to adapt to social media and technology generally; (c) in some instances social media creates new situations that the legal system has yet to experience before and in some instances social media may simply be a contemporary take on a long-standing issue (it can be contentious which situation is which); and (d) it can be challenging to decide whether new ethical guidelines are necessary that apply to social media or whether existing ethical guidelines are sufficient to apply to social media (e.g. ethical guidelines concerning social media for the judiciary and for lawyers).

-Students are able to (1) demonstrate an understanding of what social media are and the main social media that Australians use; (2) explain who are the key legal stakeholders affected by social media and the challenges and opportunities that they face; (3) describe how social media impacts upon established areas of law, including defamation, criminal law, employment law and evidence; and (4) compare and contrast the approach that courts in different common law systems have taken regarding social media and the law.
+Students are able to (1) explain what the main social media are that Australians use and how social media is important to Australian society; (2) analyse the main challenges and opportunities that relevant legal stakeholders face when using social media; (3) evaluate how social media and technology impact upon established areas of law, including defamation, criminal law, employment law and evidence; and (4) compare and contrast the approach that courts in different common law systems have taken regarding social media and technology and the law.

-Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignment; and (3) final assessment.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) an assessment; and (3) final assessment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.